maherabdelsamie/ATH-vs-QM-simulations/README.md

 This methodology enables:
 - Systematic testing of ATH predictions
-- Rigorous comparison with standard QM
+- Comparison with standard QM
 - Statistical validation of results
 - Exploration of parameter dependencies
 - Quantification of ATH's influence on quantum dynamics